 The authors demonstrate that cILR controls for type I error even under high sparsity and high inter-taxa correlation.
 However, it has been pointed out that strict type I error rate control might not be a desirable feature for enrichment methods (Goeman and Buhlman, 2009; Wu and Smyth, 2012; Geistlinger et al. 2021).
 Gene set enrichment analysis is an exploratory process, not a confirmatory, diagnostic process, where strict type I error control augments the lack in power which is well documented for competitive enrichment testing (Goeman and Buhlman, 2009; Wu and Smyth, 2012; Geistlinger et al. 2021) and as the authors demonstrate in their own evaluations.
 Furthermore, Geistlinger et al. 2021 (Figure 4 therein) has demonstrated that despite controlling the type I error rate, methods might demonstrate widely different rejection rates on real datasets.
 It is in this context noteworthy that the authors of Camera (Wu and Smyth, 2012), which deliberately abandons strict type I error control by default to compensate for the apparent lack in power of competitive methods.

 We agree with the reviewer on the overall goal of enrichment analysis and the discussions presented in the existing literature on the trade-off between power and type I error control.
 We agree that detecting highly correlated taxa sets can have biological importance (as discussed in Wu and Smyth [15]) and have clarified that the decision for strict type I error control is up to the user.
-We have also provided additional discussion in the “Statistical properties” section about this topic, including a further clarification on the motivation behind adjusting for correlation.
+We have also provided additional discussion in the “Statistical properties” section about this topic, including a further clarification on the motivation behind adjusting for inter-taxa correlation.

 Bibliography